|

 Entrants may play every day during the Swiss segment, if so desired.

 Entrants may play multiple games during the Swiss segment.
-Note
+While

-that players can only earn 10 points for a win versus an opponent
+can only earn ten points for a win versus an opponent during

 8. MATCH ASSIGNMENTS